rrra/www/content/post/2017/officer-elections.md

 to vote in the 2017 Officer Elections.

-Inactive members (i.e. those who have not paid their dues for the current year) may bring their
+Inactive members (i.e. those who have not paid their dues for the current year) must bring their
 [membership / renewal form](/s/3iOnHKqxHlaDxxv)
 <span style="font-size:smaller">(PDF)</span>
-and dues payment to the meeting.
+and dues payment to the meeting to restore their voting rights.
 <!--more-->

 Please contact the Club Treasurer, {{<mailto treasurer >}}, if you have